Connect with others who understand.

 There are several key differences between mesothelioma and most lung cancers.

 As explained above, mesothelioma and lung cancer affect different structures in the body.
-In pleural mesothelioma, the cancer is located in the tissue that surrounds and protects the lungs (the pleural tissue).
-Mesothelioma can also affect mesothelial tissue wherever it is located, including the heart, stomach, and testicles.
+In pleural mesothelioma, the cancer is located in the lining of the lungs.
+The tissue that surrounds and protects the lungs is called the pleural tissue.
+Mesothelioma can also affect mesothelial tissue wherever it’s located, including the heart, stomach, and testicles.

 Lung cancer develops in the lung tissue.
 Although advanced lung cancer can spread to other areas of the body, it begins in the lungs and, when analyzed, is identifiable as a lung cancer tumor.
-There are several types of lung cancer, including small cell and non-small cell, but they all begin inside or on the lung itself.
+There are several types of lung cancer, including small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC), but they all begin inside or on the lung itself.

 Causes of Mesothelioma

-According to NORD, an organization dedicated to people with rare diseases, 70 percent to 80 percent of individuals diagnosed with mesothelioma report significant exposure to asbestos dust and products.
+According to the National Organization for Rare Disorders (NORD), 70 percent to 80 percent of individuals diagnosed with mesothelioma report significant exposure to asbestos dust and products.
 The exposure can occur from 30 to 50 years before symptoms appear.
 This gives asbestos a long latency period in the body before the harm it causes can be identified.
 There are many other asbestos-related diseases and lung cancers, such as asbestosis, but mesothelioma is one of the best known.

 Most exposure to asbestos happens on the job.
 People involved in occupations such as construction and roofing, as well as those doing some mechanic or production work, may have been exposed to the material.

 Asbestos has been outlawed, and its use diminished drastically after 1989, according to NORD.
 However, people exposed to asbestos before its ban can still develop mesothelioma.
-Those with a history of asbestos exposure may choose to get tested for the condition regularly.
+Those with a history of asbestos exposure have a higher cancer risk and may choose to get tested for the condition regularly.

 Causes of Lung Cancer

-On the other hand, smoking is the most significant cause of lung cancer but is not widely discussed as a cause of mesothelioma.
-In fact, many of those diagnosed with mesothelioma are nonsmokers.
+Smoking is the most significant cause of lung cancer, but it is not widely discussed as a cause of mesothelioma.
+In fact, many of those diagnosed with mesothelioma do not have a history of smoking.

-Note that both mesothelioma and lung cancers can have other causes.
+Note that both mesothelioma and lung cancers can have other risk factors.
 Genetics seem to play a role in putting people at increased risk of developing both lung cancer and mesothelioma, as does exposure to several other carcinogenic substances such as arsenic, nickel, or radon gas.

-The most notable similarity between mesothelioma and lung cancer is the overlap in symptoms.
+The most notable similarity between mesothelioma and lung cancer is the overlap in symptoms, although there are some slight differences.

 Mesothelioma in the lungs can cause people to experience:

-• A cough that is always present and does not improve over time
+• A cough that’s always present and does not improve over time

-• Shortness of breath that is severe enough to interfere with daily activities
+• Shortness of breath that’s severe enough to interfere with daily activities

-• Chest pain, often in disperse or difficult-to-pinpoint locations
+• Chest pain, often in dispersed or difficult-to-pinpoint locations

 • Fever and sweating, especially at night